-Women are more likely to suffer from a serious illness than men and a serious or life-threatening illness can have can have devastating consequences on your finances.
+Women are more likely to suffer from a serious illness than men.
+And a serious or life-threatening illness can have devastating consequences on your finances.
 Critical illness insurance, which pays out a tax-free lump sum if you’re diagnosed with a serious illness, might seem like the answer.
 Do you need it?

 Critical illness insurance; the basics